 The service promptly began at 11 a.m., complete with Secret Service shadows, sitting alongside the rest of the congregation.
 We sang with Jimmy (duly noted, as compared to us Catholics, Baptists sure do a lot of singing) and gave our offerings in wooden plates he hand-crafted.

 Following service, the Secret Service escorted Carter through the backdoor.
 Like sheep, we followed the crowd out of the church, said thank you to Ariail and stood in a short line to meet the former President.

 Meet and Greet then Smile

-As Ariail earlier told us, Carter will pose for photographs following the service because he’s, “a long suffering man.”
+As Ariail earlier told us, Jimmy Carter will pose for photographs following the service because he’s, “a long suffering man.”

 Having it down to a science, the church volunteers quickly organized the line and expedited the photos in less than an hour.
 There was never a feeling of being rushed and the local folks were extremely kind and shared their favorite stories of Jimmy.